MODEL DIRECTORY

 ACO REACH Model

 The ACO REACH Model provides novel tools and resources for health care providers to work together in an Accountable Care Organization (ACO) to improve the quality of care for people with Original Medicare.
-Redesigned from the Global and Professional Direct Contracting (GPDC) Model, it encourages providers to break down silos, deliver coordinated care, improve health outcomes, and manage costs.
+Redesigned from the Global and Professional Direct Contracting (GPDC) Model, it encourages providers to break down silos and deliver high-quality, coordinated care.

 AHEAD